Ancient Forts and Camps

 of all the ringed forts, rondels, stone circles and henges.
 The fort above right, is an ancient "Wood-Henge"

 fort in Germany.
-Many of the Phoenician warriors came up the Mississippi and other accessible Rivers,
+Many of the Phoenician warriors came through the Great Lakes areas, and other accessible

 Above left, is a restored version of the remains of the Cretan Temple-Academy devastated by an earthquake, now called